labring/sealos/docs/4.0/docs/Intro.md

-# Introduction to Sealos Cloud
+# What is Sealos

-The vast and complex nature of the cloud-native ecosystem undoubtedly makes many enterprises feel helpless, and this ecosystem still lacks a user-friendly and ready-to-use distribution.
-The cloud-native market still urgently needs a cloud operating system to further reduce the threshold and cost of cloud-native.
+The vastness and complexity of the cloud-native ecosystem undoubtedly leaves many businesses in disarray, yearning for an efficient, ready-to-use distribution, which this ecosystem sorely lacks.
+The cloud-native market is in dire need of a cloud operating system to further reduce barriers and costs.

 The advent of Sealos opens a new window for enterprises.
-It provides enterprises and developers with a brand new choice, which only requires the installation of a cloud operating system in both public and private clouds.
-It can make various applications run stably and securely on the operating system, and solve all kinds of dependency problems required by the application.
+It provides a novel choice for businesses and developers alike, necessitating only the installation of a cloud operating system, regardless of public or private cloud use.
+It allows various applications to operate stably and securely, tackling all sorts of dependency issues they might require.

-The philosophy that Sealos adheres to is: **Cloud can be as simple as Linux**.
-You can install it and start using it immediately, just like using Linux, without too much fuss during the use process.
-The only difference is that Linux is installed on a single server, while Sealos is installed in the entire data center.
+Sealos adheres to the philosophy that **cloud usage can be as simple as Linux**.
+You can commence usage right after installation, as you would with Linux, without entanglement in excessive complexities.
+The sole difference is that while Linux is installed on a single server, Sealos is installed across an entire data center.

-In the architecture of Sealos, **there is no essential difference between public and private clouds**.
-They should be different instances of the same set of code, and the only difference is the difference in configuration and installed applications.
-Installation on the intranet is a private cloud, and providing services to the outside world on the public network becomes a public cloud.
+In Sealos's architecture, **there's no essential difference between public and private clouds**.
+They should be separate instances of the same codebase, the only distinction lying in their configuration and installed applications.
+Installing it on an intranet renders it a private cloud, while offering services on the public internet converts it into a public cloud.

-We firmly believe that with the continuous development and progress of Sealos, the future cloud will be more open and simpler.
-The beauty of cloud computing will belong to all providers of computing power, and the value of the cloud will be shared by all participants in cloud computing. **They will be able to enjoy the convenience brought by cloud computing in a diversified market environment in a more economical way.**
+We firmly believe that with the continuous development and advancement of Sealos, the future of cloud computing will be more open, more straightforward.
+The benefits of cloud computing should belong to all providers of computational power, and the value of the cloud should be shared by all participants of cloud computing. **They will be able to enjoy the various conveniences of cloud computing in a more economical fashion in a diversified market environment.**

 ## Overview

-Sealos is a **cloud operating system distribution based on Kubernetes**.
-It abandons the traditional cloud computing architecture and turns to a new architecture with Kubernetes as the cloud kernel in a cloud-native way, enabling enterprises to use the cloud as easily as using a personal computer.
+Sealos is a **cloud operating system distribution** based on the Kubernetes kernel.
+It adopts a cloud-native approach, discarding traditional cloud computing architecture, and shifting towards a new architecture with Kubernetes as the cloud kernel.
+This allows enterprises to use the cloud **as effortlessly as they would use a personal computer**.

-Users can install any highly available distributed application on Kubernetes with one click, just like using a personal computer, with almost no professional delivery and operation and maintenance costs.
-At the same time, using the unique cluster image capability, users can package any distributed application into an OCI image, freely combine various distributed applications, and easily customize the required cloud.
-Through powerful and flexible application store functions, it can meet the diverse needs of various users.
+Users will be able to install any high-availability distributed application on Kubernetes with the click of a button, similar to using a personal computer.
+It practically requires no professional delivery or operational costs.
+Simultaneously, utilizing unique cluster imaging capabilities, users can package any distributed application into an OCI image, freely combine a variety of distributed applications, and easily customize their desired cloud.
+The powerful and flexible app store function can meet the diverse needs of various users.

-## Applicable Scenarios & Advantages
+## Scenarios & Advantages

-Sealos is a powerful business operation platform that can perfectly support various applications such as Java, Go, Python, PHP, etc., regardless of programming language limitations.
-The platform provides a stable operating environment for applications and solves backend dependency issues, such as databases, object storage, and message queues.
-Furthermore, it can flexibly handle application configuration management, service discovery, public network exposure, and automatic scaling.
+Sealos is a powerful business operating platform, providing flawless support for various applications such as Java, Go, Python, PHP, and more, unrestricted by the programming language.
+The platform offers a stable operating environment for applications and resolves backend dependency issues like databases, object storage, and messaging queues.
+Further, it can flexibly handle application configuration management, service discovery, public network exposure, and automatic scaling issues.

 ### Public Cloud

-If your business needs to run in a public cloud environment, then you can directly use [Sealos' public cloud service](https://cloud.sealos.io).
+If your business requires operation within a public cloud environment, you can directly use the [public cloud services provided by Sealos](https://cloud.sealos.io).

-1. **Login to use Kubernetes directly**: No need to install a Kubernetes cluster, Sealos provides the ability for **multi-tenant** to share a Kubernetes in the public network environment.
-In addition, it provides strong isolation capabilities to ensure the data security of each tenant.
+1. **Instant Kubernetes Usage Upon Login**: There is no need to install a Kubernetes cluster.
+Sealos provides the ability for **multiple tenants** to share a Kubernetes on the public internet.
+It also offers strong isolation capabilities to ensure the data safety of each tenant.
-2. **Save resources and reduce costs**: Only need to pay for containers, and the automatic scaling function fundamentally solves the problem of resource waste, which can save 10% to 40% of costs.
+2. **Resource Saving and Cost Reduction**: You only pay for the container.
+The automatic scaling function fundamentally solves the problem of resource wastage, saving between 10% to 40% in costs.
-3. **Easily achieve public network access**: Automatically assign a second-level domain name for your business to help you easily achieve public network access, and also support custom domain name binding.
+3. **Easy Public Network Access**: Sealos automatically assigns a secondary domain name to your business, helping you achieve easy public network access.
+It also supports custom domain name binding.
-4. **Efficient database service**: Provides a service that can create highly available databases in seconds, allowing businesses to directly access databases through service discovery intranet DNS.
+4. **Efficient Database Service**: Sealos offers a service that allows businesses to create high-availability databases within seconds.
+Through service discovery, the internal network DNS can connect directly to the database.
-5. **User-friendly operation experience**: The built-in terminal directly supports command-line operation of the Kubernetes cluster, and also supports the deployment of the Kubernetes management interface, allowing you to have a good experience on Sealos regardless of whether you are familiar with cloud-native technology.
+5. **User-Friendly Operating Experience**: Sealos has an in-built terminal that supports command-line operation of the Kubernetes cluster, and also supports the deployment of the Kubernetes management interface, allowing you to have a good user experience on Sealos, regardless of your familiarity with cloud-native technology.

 ### Private Cloud

-Sealos cloud operating system is **100% open source and free**, and you can find all the source code on [GitHub](https://github.com/labring/sealos).
-Therefore, all the functions of **Sealos public cloud** can also be deployed in a private cloud environment to meet your more diversified business needs.
+The Sealos cloud operating system is **100% open source and free**.
+You can find all source code on [GitHub](https://github.com/labring/sealos), which means all features of the **Sealos Public Cloud** can also be deployed in a private cloud environment to meet more diversified business needs.

-### Powerful application delivery capabilities
+### Strong Application Delivery Capability

-- Sealos has excellent Kubernetes lifecycle management capabilities and can also customize the Kubernetes environment freely.
+- Sealos has excellent Kubernetes life cycle management capabilities, and you can freely customize the Kubernetes environment.
-- Sealos can package the entire cluster and deliver it to the customer environment with one click.
+- Sealos can package an entire cluster and deliver it to the customer environment with a single click.
 All services and businesses can be delivered as a whole.
-- Unlike Docker, which mainly focuses on single-machine images, Sealos can go further and package the **entire cluster** or a certain distributed application.
+- Unlike Docker, which mainly focuses on single-machine imaging, Sealos goes further, packaging the **entire cluster** or a distributed application.